OCA/vertical-abbey/mass/readme/DESCRIPTION.rst

 This module also allows to transfer masses to an external celebrant.
 When validating the mass transfer, a journal entry is created that moves the corresponding donation amount from the mass stock account to the payable account of the external celebrant.

-This module has been developped by the Barroux Abbey which is a Catholic Abbey.
+This module has been developped by the `Barroux Abbey <https://www.barroux.org/>`_ which is a French Catholic Abbey.
 It is specific to the management of christian masses.